AnnMarieW/dash-ag-grid-examples/medium_article_draft.md

+﻿

 # Getting Started with Dash AG Grid V31

 Elevate your Dash app's data visualization capabilities with [Dash AG Grid](https://dash.plotly.com/dash-ag-grid), a high-performance and highly customizable Dash component that wraps [AG Grid](https://ag-grid.com/): "The best JavaScript grid in the world."

 I'm thrilled to announce the recent release of Dash AG Grid V31.0.0, aligning with AG Grid V31.0.3 and encompassing all its cutting-edge features.
 If you haven't tried Dash AG Grid yet, this is a great time to take it for a spin.
 The V31 release has many  grid features enabled by default, which means  __more features with less code__.
-You'll be amazed at how easy it is to add this beautiful, feature rich data grid to your Dash app.
-If you've used previous versions of Dash AG Grid, please see this [Migration Guide](https://dash.plotly.com/dash-ag-grid/migration-guide) to help you upgrade to the latest release.
+You'll be amazed at how easy it is to add this beautiful, feature-rich data grid to your Dash app.
+If you've used previous versions of Dash AG Grid, please see this [migration guide](https://dash.plotly.com/dash-ag-grid/migration-guide) to help you upgrade to the latest release.

 I've been a member of the Dash community team contributing to the development of Dash AG Grid since Plotly's decision to [open source this component last year](https://medium.com/plotly/announcing-dash-ag-grid-fbb4a1c83e62).
 My main focus has been on testing and documentation.
-Bryan Schroeder has taken the lead in developing the component, while Sébastien Didier has played a pivotal role in enhancing the documentation.
-Throughout this project, we've received invaluable mentorship from Alex Johnson, Plotly's CTO, and Liam Conners from the technical writing team.
+[Bryan Schroeder](https://community.plotly.com/u/jinnyzor/summary) has taken the lead in developing the component, while [Sébastien Didier](https://github.com/sdidier-dev) has played a pivotal role in enhancing the documentation.
+Throughout this project, we've received invaluable mentorship from [Alex Johnson](), Plotly's CTO, and [Liam Conners]() from the technical writing team.
 This project has been a great learning experience, and I'm excited to be part of the team working to make AG Grid available to all Dash users.

 This article draws inspiration from the AG Grid documentation's ["Creating a Basic Grid" tutorial](https://www.ag-grid.com/javascript-data-grid/deep-dive/).
 I'll walk you through getting started with Dash AG Grid, focusing on the **free** AG Grid Community features, then touch on some of the advanced features you can unlock with an AG Grid Enterprise license.